Exploring the medical benefits of CBD…

 Because thyroid conditions can cause so many malfunctions in the body, it can be difficult to detect a specific disorder.
-However, once other causes have been eliminated, there are specific tests that can be administered to check for thyroid deficiency.
-These can include biopsies (for nodes or masses), blood tests, and imaging scans (such as ultrasounds or iodine scans).
-Tests like these check for proper levels of T3, T4, and thyroid stimulating hormone (TSH).
+Specific tests can check for thyroid imbalances.
+These tests include biopsies, imaging scans (such as ultrasounds or iodine scans), and blood tests that check for proper levels of T3, T4, and thyroid-stimulating hormone (TSH).

-The American Thyroid Association (ATA) estimates that up to 20 million Americans are currently affected by some kind of thyroid disorder.
-Further, as much as 12% of the U.S. population will at some point in their lives develop a thyroid condition.
+The American Thyroid Association (ATA) estimates that thyroid disorders currently affect up to 20 million Americans.
+Furthermore, as much as 12% of the U.S. population will at some point in their lives develop a thyroid condition.

 Conventional Thyroid Disorder Treatments (Not CBD)

 For underactive thyroid, T4 replacement medications like levothyroxine and Synthroid are common.
 For hyperthyroidism (overactive thyroid), treatments that reduce hormone secretion are necessary.

 Living with Thyroid Disorder

 Thyroid disorders can cause many different problems within the body and brain.
-These “disruptions” can severely affect the quality of an individual’s day to day life, and can include things like:
+These problems can impact the quality of an individual’s day to day life, and can include things like: